MajerAsh/BEKeyMaster/README.md

 Deployment

 - Railway / Render: set `DATABASE_URL`, `JWT_SECRET`, and `CLIENT_ORIGIN` in the service settings and deploy.
 Check startup logs for DB pool initialization.
+- Supabase note: merging to GitHub does not automatically apply these SQL migrations to your Supabase database.
+You must run migrations explicitly (manual run or CI).

 Contact & next steps